 The ugly phase is most often associated with hair styles.
-I’ve cut my hair short several times and the moment I decide to grow it back out, I know I’m in for it.
-It’s just something about the time it takes for the short areas to catch up to the longer areas that is just…aggravating.
+I’ve cut my hair short several times, and the moment I decide to grow it back out, I know I’m in for it.
+There’s just something about the time it takes for the short areas to catch up to the longer areas that is just…aggravating.
 It really exposes my impatience and inability to accept and adjust to the natural process of growth.

 In a world of over night success stories, sometimes we fail to realize that nothing actually happens overnight.
 There’s work and preparation that happens to turn average people into celebrities.
-During that preparation, there are some wrong notes, rejected projects proposals, bombed performances, low grades, [Insert your ugly phase here].
-How often to we give up during the preparation phase due to the difficulty or weariness that comes with trying and not being perfect?
+During that preparation, there are some wrong notes, rejected project proposals, bombed performances, low grades, [Insert your ugly phase here].
+How often do we give up during the preparation phase due to the difficulty or weariness that comes with trying and not being perfect?

 Let endurance have its perfect result so that you may be perfect and complete, lacking in nothing.
 James 1:4